kiboook/old-kiboook.github.io/_posts/Quiz/2020-08-21-Leet_EvenGrande.md

 ---
-title:  "[LeetCode] Sum of Nodes with Even-Valued Grandparent "
+title:  "[LeetCode] Sum of Nodes with Even-Valued Grandparent"
 excerpt: ""

 categories: